Results: BBVA comparable profit rises 20 percent in 2017 to €4.64 billion

 - Transformation: More than half of BBVA customers in Turkey, Spain, USA, Argentina, Chile and Venezuela are already digital.
-As a whole, the digital customer base grew 25% in the year (to 22.6 million), while mobile customers grew 44% (to 17.7 million)
+As a whole, the digital customer base grew 25 percent in the year (to 22.6 million), while mobile customers grew 44 percent (to 17.7 million)

-- Capital: The fully-loaded CET1 ratio stood at 11.1% at the end of December, above BBVA’s target
+- Capital: The fully-loaded CET1 ratio stood at 11.1 percent at the end of December, above BBVA’s target

 - Dividend: A cash payment in the gross amount of €0.15 per share, to be paid in April as final dividend for 2017, is expected to be proposed for the consideration of the competent governing bodies